juicero-chief-juice-officer/nycitibike_data_pipeline/README.md

 Ultimately, the work that happens here is a very simple process that could be done in a variety of different ways.

 While the method developed here is, relatively, overwrought for such an application, doing so affords more opportunities to scale, layer in complexity, manage/implement across a team, reproduce, diagnose issues, etc..
 There are myriad more simple and more complex potential solutions.

+## References
+These projects are loosely based on capstone/final projects from the very good and accessible [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp).